kougianos/java-exercises/README.md

 ## java-exercises
-Algorithmic exercises and challenges implemented in Java 11.
+<b> Algorithmic exercises and challenges implemented in Java 11. </b>

 Quiz sources:
 &emsp;	https://edabit.com/challenges/java <br>
 &emsp;	https://www.hackerrank.com/

-Levels: Hard, Very Hard, Expert
+Levels: Very Hard, Expert

 All challenges have been developed from scratch without checking the solutions. <br>
 Each challenge has been implemented in a distinct Java class with a public static method